kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0241 Uniform system of accounts and reports for large certificated air carriers.md

 \(21\) *430 Revenue aircraft miles scheduled.* The number of revenue aircraft miles scheduled.
 All such data shall be maintained in conformity with the airport pairs between which service is scheduled, whether or not in accordance with actual performance.

-\(22\) *501 Interairport distance.* The great circle distance, in official statute miles as prescribed in part 247 of this chapter, between airports served by each flight stage.
+\(22\) *501 Interairport distance.* The great circle distance, in official statute miles as prescribed in [[Volume 4/A Economic regulations/0247 Direct airport-to-airport mileage records.md|part 247 of this chapter]], between airports served by each flight stage.
 Official interairport mileage may be obtained from the Office of Airline Information at the address included in section 25 of this part.

 \(23\) Revenue aircraft departures performed.
 The number of revenue aircraft departures performed.